 Otherwise, we recommend checking the weather in advance of your visit, so you aren’t left disappointed!

-As the cliffs attract over 220,000 visitors per year, there can often be issues with finding parking, especially during the summer months.
+As the cliffs attract over 220,000 visitors per year to this beautiful attraction along the Wild Atlantic Way, there can often be issues with finding parking, especially during the summer months.

 We recommend heading here in the morning before the busy afternoon rush.
 The late afternoon and evening are generally quieter, which is particularly enjoyable if you want to watch the sunset!